Up to date

-In 3D, math is a little more complex than in 2D, so also checking the Vector math in the wiki (which were especially created for game developers, not mathematicians or engineers) will help pave the way into efficiently developing 3D games.
+In 3D, math is a little more complex than in 2D, so also checking the Vector math entry in the wiki (which was especially created for game developers, not mathematicians or engineers) will help pave the way for you to develop 3D games efficiently.

-Spatial nodes have a local transform, which is relative to the parent node (as long as the parent node is also or inherits of type Spatial).
-This transform can be accessed as a 4x3 Transform, or as 3 Vector3 members representing location, Euler rotation (x,y and z angles) and scale.
+Node3Ds have a local transform, which is relative to the parent node (as long as the parent node is also of or inherits from the type Node3D).
+This transform can be accessed as a 4×3 Transform3D, or as 3 Vector3 members representing location, Euler rotation (X, Y and Z angles) and scale.

 Unlike 2D, where loading image content and drawing is straightforward, 3D is a little more difficult.
-The content needs to be created with special 3D tool (usually referred to as DCCs) and exported to an exchange file format in order to be imported in Godot (3D formats are not as standardized as images).
+The content needs to be created with special 3D tools (also called Digital Content Creation tools, or DCCs) and exported to an exchange file format to be imported in Godot.
+This is required since 3D formats are not as standardized as images.

 In any case, this method is meant for generating static geometry (models that will not be updated often), as creating vertex arrays and submitting them to the 3D API has a significant performance cost.

-If, instead, there is a requirement to generate simple geometry that will be updated often, Godot provides a special node, ImmediateGeometry which provides an OpenGL 1.x style immediate-mode API to create points, lines, triangles, etc.
+If, instead, you need to generate simple geometry that will be updated often, Godot provides a special node, ImmediateMesh, which provides an OpenGL 1.x style immediate-mode API to create points, lines, triangles, etc.

 2D in 3D¶